barbinbrad/openpilot-101/intro.md

 }
 ```

-The **boardd** process subscribes to the `sendcan` topic and turns Cap'n Proto messages into physical CAN messages, through the [panda](https://github.com/commaai/panda) hardware and firmware.
+The **boardd** process subscribes to the `sendcan` topic and turns Cap'n Proto messages into physical CAN messages through the [panda](https://github.com/commaai/panda) hardware and firmware.
 The `panda->can_send` method writes to the hardware's microcontroller, which use CAN transceivers to send CAN messages directly to the vehicles CAN network.

 To recap: **controlsd** is a process that takes many inputs and turns them into a list of CAN message for a particular make/model vehicle, and **boardd** is a process that talks to the vehicle through the panda interface to send (and receive) physical CAN messages.
 The two proccesses communicate with each other using a pub-sub messaging framework called [cereal](https://github.com/commaai/panda) where `pm` denotes that a process is a topic publisher, and `sm` denotes that a process is a topic subscriber.